-The removal of data points that did not pass the quality-processing procedures by ASPEN predominantly concerned the uppermost dropsonde measurements and thus regions where the sensors had not yet adapted to the ambient conditions after the sondes' releases.
+The removal of data points that did not pass the qualityprocessing procedures by ASPEN predominantly concerned the uppermost dropsonde measurements and, thus, regions where the sensors had not yet adapted to the ambient conditions after the sondes' releases.
 In addition, a small number of data, namely just 2-5 s measurement time of all sondes, was removed by the vertical fall velocity check.
 A removal of wind measurements with wind error values exceeding the limits also mostly concerned the measurements just below the aircraft.

-Some of the uppermost GPS-derived data of the sondes D5 from 4 March, D1 from 6 March, and D8 from 26 March were removed since the minimum number of satellites required for the calculations had not been reached.
+Some of the uppermost GPS-derived data from the D5 sonde on 4 March, the D1 sonde on 6 March, and the D8 sonde on 26 March were removed because the minimum number of satellites required for the calculations was not reached.
 Hence, for the latter two sondes, GPS-derived data are not available for the uppermost 40-50 m after the pressure and temperature sensors had already adapted to the ambient conditions.
-For the sonde D5 from 4 March, GPS-derived data from the uppermost 200 m are missing in the quality-controlled data set since the reported number of GPS satellites was zero at that time.
-In almost all dropsonde data series, a very small number of non-consecutive data points (mostly less than 10 per sonde) was removed by ASPEN since they were marked as having a cyclic redundancy check error, either for the pressure-temperature unit or for the GPS module.
+For the D5 sonde from 4 March, GPSderived data from the uppermost 200 m are missing in the quality-controlled data set, as the reported number of GPS satellites was zero at that time.
+In almost all dropsonde data series, a very small number of non-consecutive data points (mostly less than 10 per sonde) was removed by ASPEN because they were marked as having a cyclic redundancy check error for either the pressure-temperature unit or the GPS module.